- Apply to Medical School

 AUA does not transfer credits from any other medical school or program.
-Applicants who attended another medical school will be evaluated for eligibility into the first semester of Pre-Clinical Sciences only and must meet the same undergraduate criteria as a new student.
+Applicants who attended another medical school will be evaluated for eligibility into the first period of Preclinical Sciences only and must meet the same undergraduate criteria as a new student.

 Candidates who attended another medical school are required to obtain transcripts and a letter from the dean’s office of that school confirming the enrollment dates and stating whether or not the applicant has been the subject of any disciplinary action.

 AUA does not consider medical school readiness programs or certificate level programs unless those courses are part of an accredited undergraduate or graduate level degree- granting program.
 A dean’s letter and transcripts are not required for these programs.
 Applicants who participated in these programs and did not attend any other medical school classes should select “New Applicant” on the AUA application form.